 Deployment rates show that much of North Carolina has access to basic broadband.
-However, roughly 767,000 North Carolinians continue to lack service-92 percent of which live in the state's rural areas.
+However, roughly 537,000 North Carolinians continue to lack service-97 percent of which live in the state's rural areas.
 These sparsely populated areas generally lack a traditional business case for private sector providers to serve them, and as the last unserved areas in the state, are the hardest and most expensive to serve.
 Moreover, as speeds increase, availability of broadband drops, which can hinder innovation as data trends suggest the need and demand for faster broadband speeds is growing and will continue to increase.

-For these reasons, the North Carolina Broadband Infrastructure Office, a division of the Department of Information and Technology, compiled and released "Connecting North Carolina: State Broadband Plan," in 2016.10 The plan contains over nearly 80 recommendations to promote the expansion of broadband deployment, adoption and reach the State's vision that every North Carolinian should be able to access affordable high-speed internet anywhere, at any time.
-When fully implemented, the recommendations will lead to an environment where the barriers to the expansion of broadband deployment, adoption and use are reduced and the necessary infrastructure and resources to use it are more widely available.
+For these reasons, the North Carolina Broadband Infrastructure Office, a division of the Department of Information and Technology seeks to accomplish its vision that every North Carolinian should be able to access affordable high-speed internet anywhere, at any time.
+The office works to achieve this vision through the design of programs, policies and tools all aimed to close the digital divide in North Carolina.

-The chief obstacles to effectively harnessing broadband's power as an innovation enabler is the low adoption rate, and the ever-increasing need for higher speeds.
+The chief obstacles to effectively harnessing broadband's power as an innovation enabler are the remaining unserved households throughout the state, the state's low adoption rate, and the ever-increasing need for higher speeds.
 Broadband adoption is a complex challenge, with many factors impacting the subscription of wired broadband at home, such as the cost of the service and the device, literacy and digital literacy, availability of other public internet access (such as libraries), and relevancy.
-Through North Carolina's strong private sector broadband providers, it's unique middle-mile asset in MCNC, and the State's dedication to broadband expansion, North Carolina is well positioned to remain innovative in expanding broadband deployments, adoption and use.
+But through North Carolina's strong private sector broadband providers, it's unique middle-mile asset in MCNC, and the State's dedication to broadband expansion, North Carolina is well positioned to remain innovative in expanding broadband deployments, adoption and use.